-Proud Boys leader Enrique Tarrio arrested as DC preps for pro-Trump rallies, Electoral College certification
+Proud Boys leader to appear in court as DC preps for pro-Trump rallies, Electoral College certification

-Miami native is accused of destroying Black Lives Matter banner outside church in DC during demonstrations last month
+Enrique Tarrio is accused of destroying Black Lives Matter banner outside church in DC during demonstrations last month

-Proud Boys leader Henry "Enrique" Tarrio was arrested in Washington, D.C., on Monday for allegedly burning a Black Lives Matter banner outside a historic Black church during demonstrations last month.
+Proud Boys leader Henry "Enrique" Tarrio will appear before a superior court judge in Washington, D.C., Tuesday, a day after he was arrested for allegedly burning a Black Lives Matter banner outside a historic Black church during demonstrations last month.

 The 36-year-old from Miami returned to the nation’s capital this week ahead of additional protests planned by Trump supporters for Tuesday and Wednesday, as the newly sworn-in Congress will meet to officially count and ratify Electoral College votes as part of the final formal step before President-elect Joe Biden is sworn in on Jan.
 20.